LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 Detailed comments:

-☐ page 2, 'interested in UD because it plays a prominent role in
+✔ page 2, 'interested in UD because it plays a prominent role in
 .. literature': Is there no reason for your interest that is based on UD's actual properties?

+> KC: No. UD doesn't make sense to me.

 ✔ p3, typo: 'the same [as] that of'